christofferholmstedt/linux-wpan-dev/README.md

 ### Building the kernel and U-Boot
-If you don't know what Vagrant is nor care to learn you can just skip all vagrant files and head straight for the "scripts" folder.
+If you don't know what Vagrant is nor care to learn you can just skip all vagrant files and head straight for the ```scripts``` folder.
 All scripts are made for Ubuntu and tested on Ubuntu Trusty Tahr 14.04.2.

-##### Scripts
 **Prerequisites**:
 * gcc-arm-linux-gnueabi package from Ubuntu/Debian repository